Opinion: Dominic Cummings’ surprising respect for the law is a breath of fresh air

 He makes the critical point that legal advice is not holy writ.
 Sometimes it is a “convenient tool” for civil servants, deployed “to avoid aggressively seeking a solution officials don’t want to contemplate”.
 In my experience, the best ministers see legal advice as something to argue with.
 Jack Straw, home secretary and foreign secretary in the Blair government, has a good account in his memoir of his relish in challenging the advice he was sometimes given.

 Nothing is absolute in law.
 After all, Cummings reveals in passing that “our official legal advice on proroguing parliament was as close to 100 per cent as legal advice ever is” – and yet the prorogation was ruled unlawful unanimously by the Supreme Court.
-But in the case of a one-sided Northern Ireland amnesty, Cummings says the government sought alternative advice from “top notch external lawyers”, who confirmed the original advice, that “there is no way this will fly”.
+But in the case of a one-sided Northern Ireland amnesty, Cummings says the government sought alternative advice from “top notch external lawyers”, who confirmed the original advice that “there is no way this will fly”.

-If the government were to amend the Human Rights Act, people could still appeal directly to the European Court of Human Rights, so the government would have to repudiate the Convention as well.
+If the government were to amend the Human Rights Act, people could still appeal directly to the European Court of Human Rights, so the government would have to repudiate the convention as well.
 “My view is we should leave the ECHR and scrap the HRA,” says Cummings.
 But he reports that this wasn’t Johnson’s view.
 After the election, “he was very much in ‘now Brexit is done it’s time for me to make up with the London power people’ mode”.

-Having a battle with the London remainer establishment over tearing up the European Convention “would be more popular than Brexit and much easier politically”, says Cummings the Commentator, sounding suspiciously like the kind of superficial Telegraph pundit he derides Johnson for being.
+Having a battle with the London Remainer establishment over tearing up the European Convention “would be more popular than Brexit and much easier politically”, says Cummings the Commentator, sounding suspiciously like the kind of superficial Telegraph pundit he derides Johnson for being.
 It would indeed be a way of prosecuting the endless Brexit war, possibly to the government’s advantage.

 I don’t know if Johnson shrank from this iconoclasm because he is a coward who wants a quiet life, as Cummings implies, or because there are other calculations.
-It may be that the Convention, however frustrating politicians sometimes find it, is actually right.
+It may be that the convention, however frustrating politicians sometimes find it, is actually right.
 It may be right in principle that, although terrorists and soldiers are not morally equivalent, to treat one category differently in law would be wrong.

 We should be grateful to the prime minister’s former chief adviser for laying out the complex reality of law, morality and government decision-making so clearly.
 I for one am looking forward to his next instalment.